Linlongopterus: Classification

 In its 2015 description, Linlongopterus was placed in a phylogenetic analysis to determine its relationships.
 This resulted in a large polytomy, failing to derive a clear position for the genus.
 It could only be concluded it fell within the grouping of Azhdarchoidea, Dsungaripteridae, and Pteranodontoidea.
 Considering the anatomy, an azhdarchoid anatomy was ruled out due to the presence of teeth, and the anatomy of these teeth were not a match for the specialized dentition of dsungaripterids.
 As such, Linlongopterus was placed within Pteranodontoidea.
 Within Pteranodontoidea, the dentition also precluded a pteranodontid or istiodactylid identity.
 It was therefore concluded a position within Anhangueria was most likely, though the lack of jaw crests and relatively uniform tooth size indicated it was not an anhanguerid.

 In a 2019 study establishing the genus Mimodactylus, the similar dental anatomy of that pterosaur and its relative Haopterus to Linlongopterus was noted.
 They tested it in their phylogenetic analysis, but it once again proved to be problematic for resolution and had to removed to achieve a stable tree.
 The following year a study would include it in their final analysis, and found it unresolved at the base of the clade Istiodactyliformes alongside Mimodactylus and Linlongopterus.
 Likewise, a 2022 study found it within this group, and specifically nested with those two genera in the family Mimodactylidae.
-Contrastingly, a 2024 redescription of Haopterus, though noting anatomical similarities between the genus and Linglongopterus, found it to be a primitive member of Ornithocheiriformes, with which it shared variation in its tooth sized, something generally lacking in istiodactyliforms.
+Contrastingly, a 2024 redescription of Haopterus, though noting anatomical similarities between the genus and Linlongopterus, found it to be a primitive member of Ornithocheiriformes, with which it shared variation in its tooth sized, something generally lacking in istiodactyliforms.
 A cladogram showing the results of the 2022 study is shown below to the left, with that of the 2024 study to the right: